ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 ## Preparation of the Data Processing Contract (DCP)

-- When intending to submit data to GHGA, the submitter should consult the [checklist below](#checklist-for-legal-pre-requisites-for-data-submission-to-ghga) and review the DPC, which is available [here for download :octicons-download-24:](https://www.ghga.de/Downloads/GHGA_Data_Processing_Contract.pdf).
+- When intending to submit data to GHGA, the submitter should consult the [checklist below](#checklist-for-legal-pre-requisites-for-data-submission-to-ghga) and review the DPC, which is available [here for download :octicons-download-24:][GHGA Data Processing Contract].
-- The submitter then needs to complete [the GHGA-DPC-Information-Collection-Form :material-file-excel:](../../assets/GHGA_DPC_Information_Collection_Form.xlsx) and send it to <general:GHGA Central> via the [Helpdesk](mailto:helpdesk@ghga.de).
+- The submitter then needs to complete the [GHGA-DPC-Information-Collection-Form] and send it to <general:GHGA Central> via the [Helpdesk](mailto:helpdesk@ghga.de).
 GHGA Central will then create a sign-ready version of the DPC and send it to you for signing. **Do not create the sign-ready version on your own!**

 ### Data Submission to GHGA from DKFZ Scientists